University of Wisconsin-Parkside: Bachelors of Science - Psychology & Wisconsin Elementary Education Certification grades 1-8 (Lifetime License)

 I believe "Earth's crammed with Heaven."
 St. Mary Catholic Parish and Elementary School in Kenosha are where my own Christian formation began.
 It's an honor and extraordinarily rewarding to be working at All Saints Catholic School.
 Our school is truly a profound blessing for our community.
 To me, happiness is teaching... especially with wonderful colleagues, kind families, and hardworking students.

 Ray Bradbury once said, "Jump off the cliff and learn how to make wings on the way down."
-This is good advice for writers, and it captures what my students do as they develop, research, revise and refine their writing.
-It is so thrilling when my students enter writing contests and get recognized.
-It shows them how powerful and rewarding writing and their point of view can be.
+This is good advice for writers, and it captures what my students do as they test drive and master writing moves that enhance their craft.

 Mission Statement: Together we will teach children to see the world through the eyes of Christ and to model the lives of the Saints in a rigorous academic environment.

-Fall 2019: Student supplies for language arts class include the following: one package of loose leaf paper, one folder or binder, one spiral notebook, hand-held pencil sharpener, post-its, and one package of index cards.
+Fall 2019--Student supplies for language arts class include the following: one package of loose leaf paper, 2 folders, 2 spiral notebooks, hand-held pencil sharpener, post-its, and 2 packages of index cards

 Grade 6: Friday--x